andychu/rsc-regexp/py/README.md

 (I recently started a new `micro-syntax` program in C, but quickly upgraded it to C++, for the same reason.)

+---

-I find that "typing in" algorithms is a good first pass toward understanding them.
+I find that physically typing in algorithms is a good first pass toward understanding them.

-This is a pretty fun algorithm.
-I would easy it's a little "meatier" than a tracing GC, which is the another graph-based algorithm I've worked with recently.
+This is a fun algorithm.
+I would say it's a little "meatier" than a tracing GC, which is the another graph-based algorithm I've worked with recently.

-## Comments on Ownership
+## Comments on Ownership / Memory Management

 This was the original motivation for the experiment.
 But I don't really have any comments now -- I was mainly trying to understand the algorithm first!

 I would say that greater difference is between GC'd Python vs. C or Rust, rather than C vs. Rust.
-(See code below)

 ## Code Snippets

 Python clarified the algorithm for me!
-I think it turned out much simpler than C or Rust (although obviously much slower)
+For the usual reason that it looks like "executable pseudo-code".

+---

-These examples clearly show that Python has gradually turned into an ML dialect.
-Not just with `Union` types, but also `match case`!
+These examples alsow show that Python has gradually turned into an ML dialect-- not just with `Union` types, but also `match case`!

-Support for this is very recent -- `match case` is from Python 3.10 as of October 2021, and MyPy support came even later.
+These language features are recent -- `match case` is from Python 3.10 as of October 2021, and MyPy support came even later.

 (Related note below on Union vs. sum types.)